laiyuncong8404/Appium_Script/README.md

 # Appium_Script
 Appium_Script for ChangHong.
-Please enter the folders for each project and get the test_cases.
+Please enter the folder for each project and get the test_cases.
+These cases are wrote by Ruby with appium_ruby_lib.

 Run the test_cases with Rspec